ppy/osu-wiki/news/2025/2025-04-02-3-digit-world-cup-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10634348">EthantrixV3</a></p>

 NOT GONNA LIE!
 COMING UP ONLY A COUPLA BREAKS SHORT FROM WINNING KINDA SUCKS!!!
 But DAMN!!!
 Am I proud and happy to be able to make a deep run with the bros...
 If I had to choose my favorite team to lose with this has got to be top 3.
 I hope all of our players stick around because I had a lot of fun playing.
-Staying up late with ::Pezz::{ user=10651106 } and [Flameztear](https://osu.ppy.sh/users/13207763) every week playing the maps in multi was a hoot, even if we didn't like some of the maps.
+Staying up late with ::Pezz::{ user=10651106 } and ::Flameztear::{ user=13207763 } every week playing the maps in multi was a hoot, even if we didn't like some of the maps.

 The fact that it was my first ever world cup didn't faze me much in match.
 After coming heartbreakingly close to a few tournament wins over the past couple of years, I don't fear losing anymore.
 When I played in that second match, I wasn't thinking about doing better than any player on South Korea.
 The only thing I had my eyes on was collecting as many points as possible.